Defect detector: History

-Before the advent of automated detectors, on-board train crew and track-side workers used to visually inspect trains for defects e.g. "hotboxes" (overheating bearings) would smoke or glow red.
+Before the advent of automated detectors, on-board train crew and track-side workers used to visually inspect trains for defects, like "hotboxes" (overheating bearings) which would smoke or glow red.
 By the 1940s, automatic defect detectors included infrared sensors for hotboxes, wires outlining the clearance envelope to detect high and wide loads, and "brittle bars" – frangible bars mounted between the rails – to detect dragging equipment.
 The detectors would transmit their data via wired links to remote read-outs in stations, offices or interlocking towers, where a stylus-and-cylinder gauge would record a reading for every axle; a defect would register a sharp spike on the graph and an alarm would sound or a visible signal would be given to the train crew.

 The first computerized detectors had lights indicating the nature of defect and a numeric display of the associated axle number.

 Seaboard Air Line was the first railroad to install defect detectors which "spoke" their results over radios carried by train crew starting around 1960, with the first being installed in Riceboro, Georgia, on their now abandoned Everett Subdivision.
 Later models allowed crews to interact with the detector using a touch tone function on their radios to recall the defect report.
 Today, defect detectors are typically part of the general monitoring platforms keeping track of train status.

-A defect detector would sound like this: (This was the read out of CSX train Q452-05 by the Campville Defect Detector on April 6th, 2019.
-The defect detector is located at Campville, Florida on the CSX Wildwood Subdivision.)
+A defect detector would sound like this: (This was the read out of CSX train Q452-05 by the Campville Defect Detector on April 6, 2019.
+The defect detector is located at Campville, Florida, on the CSX Wildwood Subdivision.)